TaSeeMba/telematics-heatmap/ReadMe.md

 python -m pip install package
 ```

-2. Setup the `MAPS_API_KEY` inside your virtual environment :
+2. Setup the `MAPS_API_KEY` environment variable in your virtual environment :
 `export MAPS_API_KEY=<MAPS_API_KEY_FROM_GOOGLE>`

-3. Install application dependencies
+3. Install dependencies required by application :
 `pip install --no-cache-dir -r requirements.txt`

-4. Run application:
+4. Run the application locally:
 `python main.py`

-5. Open the front-end web application:
+5. Access the front-end web application:
 In your web browser, navigate to the address `http://127.0.0.1:5000/` and upload a CSV file with your telematics data.

-# Running Application in  Docker
+# Running the Application in Docker

+1. To build application, run:

-To build application : `docker build -t heatmapimage .`
+`docker build -t heatmapimage .`

-To run application:
+2. To run application, run:

 `docker run -d --name heatmaps -e MAPS_API_KEY=<MAPS_API_KEY_FROM_GOOGLE> -p 1337:80 heatmapimage`

-You should be able to check it in your Docker container's URL, for example: http://localhost:1337/
+You should be able to check access the web front end of the application on http://localhost:1337/ .
+Upload a CSV file with your telematics data and click upload to visualize your data.